PhonicCanine/microbit-lessons/week2/Readme.md

 Once you have installed, open Command Prompt if you're on Windows, or Terminal if you're on Mac, or Bash if you're on Linux, and type the following:

+On Windows, type:

 `pip --version`

+If you're on MacOS, you will need to use:

+`pip3 --version`

 You should see something like the following show up in response: